-Patients with moderate to severe nonproliferative diabetic retinopathy — which occurs when diabetes damages blood vessels in the retina — who received early therapeutic intervention with anti-VEGF medication injections saw no improvement in their visual acuity compared to patients given a placebo, according to a recent clinical trial published in JAMA.
+Patients with moderate to severe nonproliferative diabetic retinopathy — which occurs when diabetes damages blood vessels in the retina — who received early therapeutic intervention with anti-VEGF medication injections saw no improvement in their visual acuity compared to patients who underwent sham treatment, according to a recent clinical trial published in JAMA.

 “This means that a large number of patients do not have to be treated prophylactically and many of those will not have to be treated at all.
 Watchful waiting was just as good as immediate initiation of therapy.
 This saves money and patient’s and physician’s time and effort,” said Lee Jampol, MD, the Louis Feinberg, MD, Professor of Ophthalmology and a co-author of the study.

 Diabetic retinopathy is the leading cause of blindness in adults, but the disease can be treated by controlling a patient’s blood sugar level, blood pressure and cholesterol levels through medications and lifestyle modifications.
 Laser eye treatments, such as a focal laser and panretinal photocoagulation, can also be effective, as well as directly injecting the eye with anti-VEGF medications, which decrease blood vessels from leaking and bleeding, which can cause severe damage.